Samsung/tizen-docs/docs/application/web/guides/sensors/ham.md

 ## Supported Monitors

-The following table introduces the available monitor types and lists the monitor capabilities you can use to [determine whether a specific monitor is supported](./sensors/ham-w.md#support) on a device.
+The following table introduces the available monitor types and lists the monitor capabilities you can use to [determine whether a specific monitor is supported](#support) on a device.

+<a name="table_capabilities"></a>
 **Table: Human activity monitors and capabilities**

 | Monitor                              | Capability                               | Notes                                    |